 - S. 1145 (101st): A bill to reestablish the Advisory Committee on Native-American Veterans.

 View All » (including bills from previous years)

-From Jan 1977 to Apr 1990, Matsunaga missed 526 of 5,725 roll call votes, which is 9.2%.
-This is worse than the median of 4.5% among the lifetime records of senators serving in Apr 1990.
+From Jan 1977 to Apr 1990, Matsunaga missed 533 of 5,746 roll call votes, which is 9.3%.
+This is much worse than the median of 4.6% among the lifetime records of senators serving in Apr 1990.
 The chart below reports missed votes over time.